Autodesk/synthesis/README.md

 recommend looking at Aardvark-WPILib\FakeFPGA\src\Emulator.cpp and Aardvark-WPILib\Aardvark-WPILib\src

+###How to build
+install visual studio 2015.
+load the Aardvark-wpilib.sln on visual studio press ctrl+shift+b or build->build solution to compile all of the projects. the output files will be in new folder called Debug.

 ###warning
 this library is not up to date with current wpilip. it is not documenteted very well. tread lightly.